LLP Registration LLP Registration

 • An agreement in which rights are distributed based on contribution and profit-sharing ratios.
 Only the level of contribution can determine the level of profit-sharing

 • Agreement in which rights are only in the contribution ratio, but profit privileges differ.
-Management rights may be equivalent or are in some ratio.
+Management rights may be equivalent or are in some ratio, similar to the structures observed in Indian company registration.

 Content of LLP agreement